Section 19.1 The Thermodynamic State

 In thermodynamics we study phenomena associated with heating and cooling of macroscopic bodies.
 Fundamental to our understanding is a concept called thermodynamic state of the system.
 We use appropriate properties, such as pressure, temperature, volume, magnetization, etc., to define thermodynamic state of the body.
 We rely on thermodynamic laws obtained from observations or experiments which we apply to understand how thermodynamic state changes by interaction of the body with its environment.

 Whenever you place your system in a new environment, thermodynamic properties take time to stabilize.
-You might say that we are unable to specify the thermodynamic state unless its thermodynamic properties have stopped changing.
+During the change, it is often difficult to state thermodynamic properties with any degree of accuracy.
+That is, we are unable to specify the thermodynamic state unless the thermodynamic properties of the system have stopped changing.
 When values of thermodynamic properties have stabilized, we say that the system has reached a thermodynamic equilibrium and the state corresponding to these conditions are called equilibrium states.

 For instance, when you heat some water in a beaker, the bottom part is at a higher temperture than the top part, and hence, you cannot give a unique answer to the question: what is the temperature of water in the beaker?
 But, if you stop heating and stir the heated water well, you will get the same reading of the temperature throughout, which you can use to specify the state.